 For beginners in the language.
-Satisfactory completion of GE 101 is a prerequisite for GE102.
+The two courses form a sequence, and are normally completed as a unit.
+No prerequisite for GE 101.
+Satisfactory completion of GE 101 is a prerequisite for GE 102.
 The entire two-semester course aims at acquisition of the usual basic language skills of listening, speaking, reading, and writing.
 Presentation of basic grammar and an introduction to the culture of German speaking peoples.
-Offered spring semester.
-Three credits.
+GE 101, 102 do not fulfill the graduation requirement.
+Each semester comprises three hours of classroom work and one hour of practice in the language lab under instructor's supervision, along with individual lab practice.
+GE101 offered fall semester; GE 102 offered spring semester.
+Four credits each semester.